vmware-archive/Pivotal-Preferences-RubyMine/README.markdown

 ~/Library/Preferences/RubyMineXX/options/
 ~~~

-...or you can just run the following command:

-Warning: copying the macros down will simply replace your existing macros file.
-Merge by hand if that's a problem.
+...or you can just run the following command (warning: copying the macros down will simply replace your existing macros file.
+Merge by hand if that's a problem.):

 ~~~
 wget --no-check-certificate -O ~/Library/Preferences/RubyMineXX/keymaps/pivotal.xml http://github.com/pivotal/Pivotal-Preferences-RubyMine/raw/master/keymaps/Pivotal.xml